-Karma Yogis Among Us
+True Karma Yogis Indeed

 The following is a story of two individuals with whom I had the honor to interact with.

-The Bhagavad Gita is one of the greatest treatises on selfless service.
-In the Gita, Sri Krishna says, every day of our lives, we must offer our services to alleviate the suffering of others, without expecting any rewards or recognition for such service.
-The Gita calls it Nishkama karma – selfless and desireless action.
-Mrs. Janaki and Mike, karma yogis, are living examples of Nishkama Karama.
-They are not exceptions either.
-We will find karma yogis like Mrs. Janaki and Mike in all walks of life.
-And, they also transcend religion, color, caste, and creed.
-It is these karma yogis who make the world a better place to live.
+Many of us have read the Bhagavad Gita, the great Indian treatise on non-attachment and service to others.
+In the Gita, Lord Krishna says, each day of our lives, we must do service to others.
+And, we must do such service without expecting any rewards or recognition in return.
+The Gita calls such service ‘Nishkama karma’ – selfless and desireless action.
+Mrs. Janaki and Mike, karma yogis, are the living examples of Nishkama Karma.
+And, individuals like them make the world a better place to live.